OpenUDA/openuda-specifications/docs/OpenUDA-UDT-Lifecycle-Governance.md

 - the document structure is defined
 - core fields are identified
 - validation rules are proposed
-- relationships to existing UDTs are evaluated
+- relationships to existing UDs are evaluated

 Draft documents SHOULD follow the OpenUDA Canonical Design Principles.